I work with transfer students from eastern Kansas and all states to the north and east.

 Call today to schedule your campus visit and get a glimpse of the K-State experience.
 We hope to welcome you soon as the newest member of our Wildcat family!

-My degree: I graduated with degrees in electronic journalism and public relations, with a concentration in human development.
+Major: Electronic journalism and public relations, with a concentration in human development

 College activities: Golden Key Honor Society, Mortar Board, Women's Glee and Mixed Chorus, Smurthwaite Scholarship/Leadership House, Kappa Alpha Theta sorority, Conversational English partner